Meeples10/MCResourceAnalyzer/README.md

 - `-T`, `--table-template`: When used in conjunction with `table`, the generated table will replace any instances of the string `{{{TABLE}}}` in a copy of the template file.
 Note that the table will not include `<table></table>` tags when using this argument.
 - `-s`, `--statistics`: Outputs a file with statistics about the analysis.
 - `-o`, `--output-prefix`: Use this argument to add a prefix to the program's output files.
 For example, using `-o abc` would result in the files `abc.csv` and `abc_table.html`.
 - `-v`, `--version-select`: Use this argument if you want to analyze a world that was not generated with the latest version of Minecraft.
-Selecting a version that does not match the version in which the regions were generated may result in unexpected behavior.
+Selecting a version that does not match the version with which the regions were generated may result in unexpected behavior.
 The following versions are supported:
   - `ANVIL_118` for 1.18
   - `ANVIL_2021` for 1.16 to 1.17
   - `ANVIL_2018` for 1.13 to 1.15